Electrocauterization is a procedure that uses an electric current to remove damaged or infected tissue, or manage bleeding in tiny blood vessels.

 2. WOUND HEALING – Treatment can result in swelling, blistering, crusting, scabbing, or flaking of the treated areas, which may require 1-3 weeks to heal.
 Once the surface has healed, it may be pink or sensitive to the sun for an additional 2-6 weeks, or longer

 3. INFECTION -Skin infection is a possibility although rare, whenever a skin procedure is performed.
-Avoid picking the scab!
+Avoid picking the scab to reduce your risk of developing infection!

 4. PIGMENT CHANGES (Skin Color) – During the healing process, there is a slight possibility that the treated area can become either lighter (hypopigmentation) or darker (hyperpigmentation) in color compared to the surrounding skin.
-This is usually temporary, but, on a rare occasion, it may be permanent.
+This is usually temporary, but in some cases it may become permanent.

 5. SCARRING – Scarring is a possibility whenever treatment involves disruption of the skin’s surface.
 To minimize the chances of scarring, it is IMPORTANT that you follow all post-treatment instructions carefully.